SmalkiGroove/heroes-expansion/doc/SKILLS.md

 - __Absolute Protection__ : Normal attacks against hero's creatures are always unlucky.
 Lucky attacks are turned to normal.
 If enemy has Absolute Luck perk, effects of both perks are nullified.
 - __Omniscience__ : All spells that are in existance will be written to hero's spellbook and hero will be able to cast them on expert level.
 - __Rage of the Elements__ : Elemental chain effects inflict double damage.
-- __Dead Man's Curse__ : The hero has gained an ability to affect the Luck of enemy creatures.
-The Luck of all enemy troops is decreased by 1.
+- __Dead Man's Curse__ : The Morale and Luck of all enemy troops is decreased by 3.
 - __Urgash's Call__ : Gating becomes instant.
-- __Orcish Fury__ : All stronghold creatures in heroï¿½s army get additional 500 points of rage at the beginning of combat.
+- __Orcish Fury__ : All stronghold creatures in hero’s army get additional 500 points of rage at the beginning of combat.